InspiringGroup-Lab/CertTA/README.md

 1. Ensure that you have `conda` installed on your system.
 If you do not have `conda`, you can install it as part of the Anaconda distribution or Miniconda.
 2. Open a terminal or command prompt.
-3. Create a new conda environment with the name of your choice (e.g., `CertTA`) and intall all the required packages listed in `environment.yml`:
+3. Create a new conda environment with the name of your choice (e.g., `CertTA`) and install all the required packages listed in `environment.yml`:

    ```bash
    conda create -n CertTA -f environment.yml